 5 Tips for protecting student data

 In the age of the internet, tech tools and apps make it easier for teachers to engage their students and introduce new modes of collaboration and learning into their lesson plans.
 With the use of these edtech tools, student data is collected by both the educators and the companies providing the tech service.
-This means, as a teacher, you must take the necessary steps to ensure your students’ personal information is secure.
+That being said, as a teacher, you understand how important it is to take the necessary steps to ensure your students’ personal information is secure.
 Not only is it an educator’s prerogative to protect their students’ personal information, but it is critical that you teach your students the skills to protect themselves in the future.

 Landon, a teacher from St. Louis, Missouri, tells us that: